VIPL-Audio-Visual-Speech-Understanding/SBL_For_Multilingual_Lip_Reading/README.md

 python train.py
 ```
 * Stage 2: With the pretrained encoder model obtained at stage 1 as the initialized encoder, the SBL model can be trained further to learn the decoder part.
 Loading the pretrained encoder part model, and fixing it.
-In this stage, we mainly trained the
+In this stage, the
-SBL transformer decoder.
+SBL transformer decoder is the main part to be trained.
 ```
 cp -r VSR_visual_frontend_pretraining_on_LRW_LRW1000_classify/BEST_checkpoint_only_visual_based_lrw_lrw1000_1500.tar SBL_For_Multilingual_Lip_Reading/
 cd SBL_For_Multilingual_Lip_Reading